 It was a surreal moment in a day filled with surreal moments.
 Rounding a corner in the room containing Walt Disney Imagineering's art history archives, there it was: the famous 1950s concept drawing of Disneyland that designer Herb Ryman completed in one weekend with Walt Disney standing over his shoulder.

 So how was it that I came to be ogling Ryman's historical drawing and roaming the hallowed halls of Imagineering in Glendale, California?
-Among the industry professionals who read my articles is Jon Georges, director of Blue Sky Development at Walt Disney Imagineering.
-He invited me to speak to a group of Imagineers as part of the organization's Insight Out speaker series.
+Among the industry professionals who read my articles was Jon Georges, director of Blue Sky Development at Walt Disney Imagineering.
+In 2007, he invited me to speak to a group of Imagineers as part of the organization's Insight Out speaker series.

 (When my wife learned that I was going to be making a presentation to the Imagineers, she said, incredulously, "So let me get this straight.
 You are going to talk to them about the theme park industry?"
 Admittedly, the notion seemed a bit nuts, but the Imagineers were a wonderful audience, and we had a lively exchange about parks and themed entertainment.)
 After my presentation, I was treated to an extensive tour of the sprawling campus.